Up ] Contents ]

 Painted Lady © DHardiman

-As you will see below this has been a very exceptional year for Painted Ladies [Vanessa cardui] with an extremely successful breeding season in the Atlas Mountains in North Africa.
+As you will see below 2009 has been a very exceptional year for Painted Ladies [Vanessa cardui] with an extremely successful breeding season in the Atlas Mountains in North Africa.
 There is also an associated influx of Large Whites, Red Admirals, Clouded Yellows and Silver Y's across Europe

 Sightings »»»